iDouglasSabwa/holy-spirit-ussd/README.md

-USSD app with the attributes of the Holy Spirit
+Dynamic USSD app with the attributes of the Holy Spirit